Subsidising Inclusive Insurance to Reduce Poverty: Introduction

+Government subsidies may induce an increase in moral hazard, since the reduction in premiums diminishes policyholders\rq \ sensitivity to the consequences of a loss.
+However, as described by \cite{Article:Biener2012} and \cite{Book:Hill2014} among others, reducing information asymmetries through government investment in data collection can help to alleviate the increased risk by enabling better understanding of a policyholder’s true risk exposure.
+This issue is of particular concern in the health, agricultural and catastrophe insurance markets.
+Distribution through local enterprises \citep{Article:Dercon2006}, group-based products \citep{Article:Biener2012} and financial education \citep{Article:Biener2014} have also been found to lessen information asymmetries associated with moral hazard.

-The remainder of the paper will be structured as follows.
+The remainder of the paper is structured as follows.
 In Section \ref{TheCapitalModel-Section2}, we introduce the household capital model and its associated infinitesimal generator.
 The (trapping) time at which a household falls into the area of poverty is defined in Section \ref{TheTrappingTime-Section3}, and subsequently the explicit trapping probability and the expected trapping time are derived for the basic uninsured model.
-Links between classical ruin theoretic models and the trapping model of this paper are stated in Sections \ref{TheCapitalModel-Section2} and \ref{TheTrappingTime-Section3}.
+Links between classical ruin models and the trapping model of this paper are stated in Sections \ref{TheCapitalModel-Section2} and \ref{TheTrappingTime-Section3}.
 Microinsurance is introduced in Section \ref{IntroducingMicroinsurance-Section4}, where we assume a proportion of household losses are covered by a microinsurance policy.
 The capital model is redefined and the trapping probability is derived.
-Sections \ref{MicroinsurancewithSubsidisedConstantPremiums-Section5} and \ref{MicroinsurancewithSubsidisedFlexiblePremiums-Section6} consider the case where households are proportionally insured through a government subsidised microinsurance scheme, with the impact of a subsidy barrier discussed in Section \ref{MicroinsurancewithSubsidisedFlexiblePremiums-Section6}.
-Optimisation of the subsidy and barrier levels is presented in Sections \ref{MicroinsurancewithSubsidisedConstantPremiums-Section5} and \ref{MicroinsurancewithSubsidisedFlexiblePremiums-Section6}, alongside the associated governmental cost of social protection.
+Sections \ref{MicroinsurancewithSubsidisedConstantPremiums-Section5} and \ref{MicroinsurancewithSubsidisedFlexiblePremiums-Section6} consider the case where households are proportionally insured through a government subsidised microinsurance scheme, with the impact of subsidised flexible premiums discussed in Section \ref{MicroinsurancewithSubsidisedFlexiblePremiums-Section6}.
+Optimisation of the subsidy and capital barrier levels are presented in Sections \ref{MicroinsurancewithSubsidisedConstantPremiums-Section5} and \ref{MicroinsurancewithSubsidisedFlexiblePremiums-Section6}, alongside the associated governmental cost of social protection.
 Concluding remarks are provided in Section \ref{Conclusion-Section6}.